kurtaking/recipes-shopping-list/README.md

-# Recipes and Shopping List
+# Servers Example in Angular 4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.